This is where we have tried to answer the most common and important questions you might have. We will keep adding to the list as necessary.

 Will my baby learn to swim on his/her own?

-Our classes are held within a group of similar aged children (up to a maximum of 12 in any one class) in the Forest School pool.
+Our classes are held within a group of similar aged children (up to a maximum of 12 in any one class) in the pool.
 Getting children in the pool early is vital and means that by the time they are 3 years of age, they will have learnt to doggy paddle and will most likely have mastered some basic strokes.
 At the earliest stage, they learn lifesaving skills including floating, turning and swimming to hold on.
-Through continuous development on the course, they should be able to swim 5m unaided by the age of approximately 3 < 3 1⁄2 years old.
+Through continuous development on the course, they should be able to swim 5m unaided by the age of approximately 3 1⁄2 years old.
 We always advise parents that learning to swim takes a lot of practice and patience and every child will accomplish the goals in their own time, as it happens with any other learning process.
 We do not rush or force any baby or parent into any activity they are not ready for.

 Does my baby need to be fully immunised?

 It is never too soon to introduce your baby to water.
 Medical research shows that a baby does not have to have completed the full immunisation course before you take your baby swimming.
 However, if you have any concerns about pre< immunisation, we do advise that you speak to your G.P. or Health Visitor or visit the NHS website for guidance.
+Swimming lessons can occasionally take place on the day your baby has one of their inoculations.
+If you are concerned, then this is also something you should check with your GP or health visitor.

 What should we wear?

 Sarnia Sea Lions operates a double nappy system for all babies and toddlers until they are toilet trained.
 The double nappy system is a disposable or reusable swim nappy underneath a fitted bathing costume/trunks or Happy Nappy (neoprene nappy), which should fit closely enough to form a tight seal around the waist and thighs.
 You are able to purchase a Happy Nappy or similar via the internet.
 Disposable/reusable Swim nappies are available from supermarkets and drugstores.
 Children do not need to wear anything else apart from the double nappy system.
 Adults must wear appropriate swimwear and never outdoor wear.
 No T-shirt or other street clothing will be allowed in the water.
 Please note, the instructor will not allow any child or parent in the water who does not wear the appropriate swimwear.
+School pool rules also require children to wear swimming hats (we do not make parents wear them!).
+We start being strict with the wearing of swimming hats very early on, as children often have lots of hair, that may get in the way of learning to swim.
+We sell polyester material or silicon Sarnia Sea Lions Swim School swimming hats for your convenience.

 When should I feed my child?